MatthiasFrenzl/Open-Research-Tutorials/Chapter 1 - Open Research One-Pager.md

 ### Open Science Teaching and Workshops
 - **[The Carpentry Community](https://carpentries.org)** has a great [Workshop Template](https://github.com/malvikasharan/2020-02-10-turing) which looks like [this](https://carpentries.github.io/lesson-example/) or [this](https://alan-turing-institute.github.io/2020-02-10-turing/)(and here the [Repo](https://github.com/malvikasharan/2020-02-10-SwC-Turing))
-- There are also Tutorials on [How to create a lesson](https://github.com/malvikasharan/lesson-example)
+- There are also Tutorials on [How to create a lesson](https://github.com/malvikasharan/lesson-example) and [here](https://docs.carpentries.org/topic_folders/lesson_development/curriculum_advisory_committees.html#term-lengths-recruitment-and-onboarding)

 ### Open Science Project Management
 - Besides the above mentioned [Turing Way and Fair](#Open-Science---General) Tutorials [this one](https://github.com/malvikasharan/WhitakerLabProjectManagement) might also help.